Ahmet Adnan Saygun: Biography

-Ahmet Adnan Saygun was born in 1907 in İzmir, then part of the Ottoman Empire – in today's Turkey.
+Ahmed Adnan Saygun was born in 1907 in İzmir, then part of the Ottoman Empire – in today's Republic of Türkiye.
 There were frequent concerts given by the Ottoman military bands, and performances of Western works by chamber music ensembles at the time and this influenced Saygun to start his first music lessons in elementary school.
 He started playing the piano, the Ottoman short-necked lute and the oud at an early age and quickly found his passion writing music at the age of fourteen.
 His father who was a mathematics teacher and scholar of religions and literature taught him English and French as well as world religions at an early age.
 Through rigorous study Saygun was able to translate the music section of the French Grande Encyclopédie into a music encyclopedia in Turkish.
 While in high school, he continued his music lessons with lessons in school as well as from a private teacher and through a theory book which he was given at an early age.
 In 1926, only two years after his graduation from high school he was appointed as teacher of music at a high school in his native city of İzmir.